-Friday night is when my Grill Guru is in pursuit of the perfect steak dinner!
+Friday night is steak night at our house!
 Whew!
-As the end of the workweek for many of us, Friday means a break from the work grind and a beginning of weekend dreams and possibilities.
+End of the work week for many of us, Friday means a break from the work grind and the beginning of weekend possibilities.

-In my previous job, my work week rarely ended on a Friday anyway.
-I had a work schedule that could start and stop on any day of the week.
-There was no such thing as weekends or holidays or dedicated hours or days of the week off.
+In my previous job, my work week rarely ended on a Friday as I had a work schedule that could start and stop on any day of the week.
+So, weekends and holidays were just days.

 When we lived in the northeast, we found September meant the end of seasonal items in the grocery stores.
 Charcoal is considered seasonal up there.
 That just seemed crazy to us.
 The first year caught us by surprise and we had to ration our coals.
 We vowed never again!